-The Riverside Museum is located on the north bank of the River Clyde, nearby Glasgow Science Centre and the Scottish Exhibition and Conference Centre (SECC).
+The Riverside Museum is located on the north bank of the River Clyde, nearby Glasgow Science Centre and the SSE Hydro.